xenondevs/Docs/docs/nova/addon/misc/events.md

 ## Working with Bukkit Events

 Of course, you can also use Bukkit's events.
-To register an event listener, use the `Listener.registerEvents()` extension function.
+To register an event listener, use the `#!kotlin Listener.registerEvents()` extension function.

 ## Working with Packet Events

 You can also listen to incoming and outgoing packets.
-To do so, implement the `PacketListener` interface and register your listener using the `PacketListener.registerPacketHandler()` extension function.
+To do so, implement the `PacketListener` interface and register your listener using the `#!kotlin PacketListener.registerPacketHandler()` extension function.
-Then, you can use the `@PacketHandler` annotation to mark event methods.
+Then, you can use the `#!kotlin @PacketHandler` annotation to mark event methods.

 !!! abstract "Packet Event Types"

-    The packet event system is part of [NMS-Utilities](https://github.com/xenondevs/NMS-Utilities/).
-A list of all possible event types can be found [here](https://github.com/xenondevs/NMS-Utilities/tree/main/src/main/kotlin/xyz/xenondevs/nmsutils/network/event).
     Please note that this currently does not include all possible packets, as the system is still in development.
     Feel free to open an issue or a pull request if you need another packet type.